Mughal garden: History

 The founder of the Mughal Empire, Babur, described his favourite type of garden as a charbagh.
-The term bāgh, baug, bageecha or bagicha is used for the garden.
+The term bāgh, baug, bāghīcha or bagheecha, is used for the garden.
 This word developed a new meaning in South Asia, as the region lacked the fast-flowing streams required for the Central Asian charbagh.
 The Aram Bagh of Agra is thought to have been the first charbagh in South Asia.

 From the beginnings of the Mughal Empire, the construction of gardens was a beloved imperial pastime.
 Babur, the first Mughal conqueror-king, had gardens built in Lahore and Dholpur.
 Humayun, his son, does not seem to have had much time for building—he was busy reclaiming and increasing the realm—but he is known to have spent a great deal of time at his father's gardens.
-Akbar built several gardens first in Delhi, then in Agra, Akbar's new capital.
+Akbar built several gardens, first in Delhi, then in Agra, Akbar's new capital.
 These tended to be riverfront gardens rather than the fortress gardens that his predecessors built.
 Building riverfront rather than fortress gardens influenced later Mughal garden architecture considerably.

 Akbar's son, Jahangir, did not build as much, but he helped to lay out the famous Shalimar garden and was known for his great love for flowers.
 His trips to Kashmir are believed to have begun a fashion for naturalistic and abundant floral design.